media & entertainment

-a data analytics platform for researching and analyzing impacts suffered by sport league players
+4x faster data processing for analyzing impacts suffered by sports players

 The client’s mission is to increase the safety of athletes in injury-prone situations.
 They approached us with an initial vision of the product characterized by visual attractiveness, data readability, and scalability.
 The customer supplied low-fidelity screens, the app’s backend, along with the ready AWS setup and APIs, so our task was to develop the frontend for the desktop application.